-How an intercostal nerve is formed?
-Write about typical and atypical intercostal nerve.
+- How an intercostal nerve is formed?
+Write about typical and atypical intercostal nerves.

-Give the boundary of the thoracic inlet.
-What are the structure passing through it?
+- Give the boundary of the thoracic inlet.
+What is the structure passing through it?

-Give the steps of discretion of typical intercostal space, number of it.
+- Give the steps of discretion of typical intercostal space and the number of it.
 Why they are called typical?

-What are the structure found at the level of the sternal angle?
+- What are the structures found at the level of the sternal angle?

-List the muscle of forced expiration and inspiration.
+- List the muscles of forced expiration and inspiration.

-How bony thoracic cage is formed?
-Write down movement of it.
+- How bony thoracic cage is formed?
+Write down the movement of it.
 What is the diameter of the cage and how different diameters are affected by these movements during respiration?